Many drivers don’t know how to compare car insurance except by looking at price.

 A quick guide to comparing car insurance

 - Compare car insurance companies.
-Get at least three quotes, and consider all car insurance companies.
+Get at least three quotes, and consider financial ratings and complaint ratios.

 - Use up-to-date-information to account for life changes.
 Events in your life such as moving or marriage will greatly affect what you pay.
 To buy, have your vehicle and driver’s license information handy.